Correlated stability conjecture for AdS black holes in higher dimensional Ricci cubic gravity: Linearized theory: Lichnerowicz equation

-one could achieve the non-propagation of the linearized Ricci scalar.
-Also, one finds from (\ref{masses}) that the mass squared $\mu^2_0$ of massive spin-0 mode blows up at $\alpha=-[4(n-1)/n]\beta$, which means that the massive spin-0 mode decouples from the theory.
+one could achieve the non-propagation of linearized Ricci scalar.
+In this case, the theory is given by

+Also, one finds from (\ref{masses}) that the mass squared $\mu^2_0$ of a massive spin-0 mode blows up at $\alpha=-4(n-1)\beta/n$, which means that the massive spin-0 mode is decoupled from the theory.
 The absence of massive spin-0 mode is also required by an $a$-theorem~\cite{Li:2017txk}.
-In addition, the ghost-free condition is imposed by the absence of massive spin-2 mode.
-The absence of both massive modes are required by the causality condition such that the resulting theory becomes a linearized quasi-topological gravity (\ref{lQTG}).
-On the other hand, one needs $\delta R\not=0$ and $\delta R_{\mu\nu} \not=0$ to achieve renormalizability around the Minkowski spacetimes.
+In addition, the ghost-free condition may be obtained when imposing the absence of massive spin-2 mode.
+The absence of both massive modes are required by the causality condition such that the resulting theory becomes a linearized quasi-topological theory (\ref{lQTG}).

-Going back to the stability analysis of AdS black holes, it is necessary to have $\delta R=0$.
+Going back to the classical stability analysis of AdS black holes, we choose $\delta R=0$.
 The ghost-problem is not present here because one adopts $\delta \hat{R}_{\mu\nu}$ to represent a massive spin-2 mode, instead of $h_{\mu\nu}$.
-Considering $\delta G_{\mu\nu}$ in (\ref{LET}) together with $\delta R=0$, Eq.(\ref{l-eineq}) leads to a massive spin-2 equation for $\delta \hat{R}_{\mu\nu}$ (so-called Lichnerowicz-type linearized equation) as
+Considering $\delta G_{\mu\nu}$ in (\ref{LET}) together with $\delta R=0$, Eq.(\ref{l-eineq}) leads to a massive spin-2 equation for $\delta \hat{R}_{\mu\nu}$ (so-called Lichnerowicz equation) as